 999 Bus – Back to Bangkok

-The 999 bus has two daily return services back to Bangkok at 14.30 and 16.30 from Centrepoint Pier.
+The 999 bus has one daily return service back to Bangkok at 14.30 from Ao Thammachat Pier.

-From Koh Chang, you will need to catch the 12.30 or 13.30 ferry for the 14.30 bus or the 14.30/15.30 ferry for the 16.30 bus.
-This in turn means giving yourself enough time to travel down the island from each respective beach. so leaving from Lonely Beach at 11.00 or 12.00 would be fine for the earlier ferries and bus, our recommendation.
+From Koh Chang, you will need to catch the 12.45 or 13.45 ferry for the 14.30 bus.
+If using songthaew taxis, give yourself enough time to travel down the island from where you are staying.
+Leaving from Lonely Beach at around 11.30 or 12.30 would work.

-The return 999 bus trip, does briefly call in at Ao Thammachat Pier before it hits the highway.
-It too will stop at Chantaburi Bus Station and elsewhere have its own 20 minute stop for gas.
-It reaches Suvarnabhumi Airport Transportation Centre at 19.30 or 22.30 and Ekamai Bus Station 45 minutes to an hour later, depending on the notorious Bangkok traffic.
+The return 999 bus trip, does will stop at Chantaburi Bus Station and elsewhere have its own 20 minute stop for gas.
+It reaches Suvarnabhumi Airport Transportation Centre at 19.30 and Ekamai Bus Station 45 minutes to an hour later… depending on the notorious Bangkok traffic.

 The 999 buses are clean, safe and relatively new.
 Each seat does have a safety belt and there is a toilet on board.